 Iron and manganese extractions were conducted to characterize the potential for contaminant reduction in the sediments.
-Sediments contained a total of 34 to 44 mg/g extractable iron, based on a 3-week 5M HCl extraction.
-These B-Complex subsurface sediments contain a mixture of mafic (i.e., sediments derived from basalt) and granitic minerals, with mafic minerals (pyroxenes, amphiboles) and clay minerals containing significant Fe and Mn phases (Table 4.7).
-The amorphous and crystalline ferric iron oxide phase concentrations were small (< 0.1 mg/g, Table 4.5; available for microbial iron reduction), whereas the majority of ferrous iron was likely in pyroxene and amphibole phases.
-Ferrous phases accounted for ~50% of the total iron (green bars in Figure 4.2a), with little adsorbed ferrous iron (dark green; Table 4.5), minor ferrous iron in carbonates/sulfides (light green), some of which is redox reactive, and the remaining ferrous iron in unidentified phases (likely in clays).
+Sediments contained a total of 18 to 22 mg/g extractable iron, based on a 3-week 5M HCl extraction.
+These B-Complex subsurface sediments contain a mixture of mafic (i.e., sediments derived from basalt) and granitic minerals, with mafic minerals (pyroxenes, amphiboles) and clay minerals containing significant Fe and Mn phases (Table 4.6).
+The amorphous and crystalline ferric iron oxide phase concentrations were small (< 0.1 mg/g, Table 4.4; available for microbial iron reduction), whereas the majority of ferrous iron was likely in pyroxene and amphibole phases.
+Ferrous phases accounted for ~13.5% of the total iron (green bars in Figure 4.2a), with little adsorbed ferrous iron (dark green; Table 4.4), minor ferrous iron in carbonates/sulfides (light green), some of which is redox reactive, and the remaining ferrous iron in unidentified phases (likely in clays).
+The sediment from C9487 at 58' depth had a greater fraction of ferrous iron phases (32%) than other sediments.
 Although all of these sediments are from the vadose zone, if water saturated, some abiotic reduction can occur (Szecsody et al. 2014) due to the availability of ferrous iron from carbonates/sulfides.

-Although the total manganese (II and IV) extracted from the sediment (0.25 to 0.34 mg/g, Table 4.6) was ~1% to 2% of the total iron in the sediment, there was a greater fraction of potentially redox reactive Mn^{II} .
-Ion exchangeable Mn^{II} was small (0.5 to 5.5 μg/g), but the Mn^{II} associated with carbonates (0.09 to 0.17 mg/g) was significant.
-Mn^{II} phases were 35% to 60% of the total Mn.
+Although the total manganese (II and IV) extracted from the sediment (0.25 to 0.34 mg/g, Table 4.5) was only 1.5% of the total iron in the sediment, there was a greater fraction of potentially redox reactive

+$Mn^{II}$ .
+Ion exchangeable $Mn^{II}$ was small (0.7 to 5.8 $\mu g/g$ ), but the $Mn^{II}$ associated with carbonates (0.09 to 0.17 mg/g) was significant. $Mn^{II}$ phases were 32% to 57% of the total Mn.